redux-form/redux-form/docs/api/Props.md

 > * `true` - Asynchronous validation is currently running in preparation to submit a form
 > * a `string` - The name of the field that just blurred to trigger asynchronous validation

+### `autofill(field:String, value:any) : Function`

+> Sets the value and marks the field as `autofilled` in the Redux Store.
+This is useful when a a field needs to be set programmatically, but in a way that lets the user know (via a styling change using the `autofilled` prop in `Field`) that it has been autofilled for them programmatically.
+This is a bound action creator, so it returns nothing.

 ### `blur(field:String, value:any) : Function`

 > Marks a field as blurred in the Redux store.